limey-bean/CRUX_Creating-Reference-libraries-Using-eXisting-tools/README.md

 * phylogenetic tree
 * detailed log files
 * summary statistic files
-* script that checks that the user has all of the dependencies
+* script that checks that the user has the dependencies